dargoltz/passwordKeeper/README.md

-This is PasswordKeeper - my first REST API on Scala
+This is PasswordKeeper - my first Json Rest Api on Scala

 This API allows you:
 - Perform CRUD operations on your password records.